stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphformat/get_keepwithnext/_index.md

 ---
+title: Aspose::Words::ParagraphFormat::get_KeepWithNext method
-title: get_KeepWithNext
+linktitle: get_KeepWithNext
 second_title: Aspose.Words for C++ API Reference
-description: True if the paragraph is to remains on the same page as the paragraph that follows it.
+description: Aspose::Words::ParagraphFormat::get_KeepWithNext method.
+True if the paragraph is to remains on the same page as the paragraph that follows it in C++.
 type: docs
 weight: 209
 url: /cpp/aspose.words/paragraphformat/get_keepwithnext/